StarCrusher96/Kerbal-Star-Systems-2/README.md

 > While the situation was escalated with hostility, I acknowledge the oversight and also recognize that I made mistakes in how I initially responded.
 I sincerely regret the confusion this caused.
 The issue has since been fully addressed and resolved.
 > In response, and as a way to reaffirm my dedication and capabilities as a planet modder, I chose to remake or redesign over 90% of all planets in KSS2.
 What followed was not just a fix, but a complete creative overhaul that strengthened the mod and its artistic identity.

-> 🔹 Similarly, the use of comet tails from *Kcalbeloh System* was resolved immediately after it was brought to my attention, even though it continues to be mentioned.
-These assets have been replaced in accordance with the original mod’s licensing.
+> 🔹 Similarly, the use of a comet tail texture from Kcalbeloh System as a base for KSS2 was addressed immediately once brought to my attention, even though it continues to be mentioned.
+The assets were promptly replaced in full accordance with the original mod’s licensing.

 KSS2 remains committed to transparency, originality, and respect for other creators’ work.